Video (screening for two weeks):

 Pompeii itself is proof that the stories that are ‘above’ may quickly have to renegotiate their identities ‘below’ ground.
 Thinking in terms of decay and circulation in connection with layers of visibility – as Lapelyte’s work is inspiring us to do – can also be very helpful to reframe one’s relationship with wider ecological histories: accepting that not all stories need to be seen in order to exist is a first step to begin prioritising non-human views, and destabilising the anthropocentrism behind much of the anthropogenic changes that are bringing the natural environment into crisis.
 As Lapelyte’s score for What happens with a dead fish? asks, “What happens with retired wood?”.
 SB

-Home page image: Lina Lapelyte, What happens with a dead fish? (video still), 2021.
+Home Page Image: Lina Lapelyte, What happens with a dead fish? (performance still), 2021.
 Courtesy the Artist and Kunstenfestivaldesarts, Brussels

 Lina Lapelyte’s (b.1984, lives and works in Vilnius and London) performance-based practice is rooted in music and flirts with pop culture, gender stereotypes and nostalgia.
 Her works engage trained and untrained performers often in an act of singing through a wide range of genres such as mainstream music and opera.
 The singing takes the form of a collective and affective event that questions vulnerability and silencing.
 In 2019, her work Sun & Sea (Marina), realised together with Vaiva Grainytė and Rugilė Barzdžiukaitė, received the Golden Lion award at the 58th International Art Exhibition of the Venice Biennale.
 Lapelyte’s recent and ongoing works Ladies, Pirouette, Currents, What happens with a dead fish?, Candy Shop and Hunky Bluff were shown at the 13th Kaunas Biennial (2021), Haus der Kunst, Munich (2021), Kunstenfestivaldesarts, Brussels (2021), Tai Kwun, HK (2021), Glasgow International (2021), Riga Biennial – RIBOCA2 (2020), Cartier Foundation gallery, Paris (2019); Tel-Aviv museum of art (2019), Kunsthalle Praha (2019); CCA Ujazdowski, Warsaw (2018); Baltic Triennial, Tallinn (2018); Moderna Museet, Malmo (2017); Fiac, Paris (2017), Baltic Pavilion, Venice Biennale (2016); Hayward Touring Show, Great Britain (2015); Block Universe, London (2015); Park Nights, Serpentine Galleries, London (2014); Baltic CCA, Newcastle (2014); DRAF, London (2014).